The Plant Cell

 The Plant Cell is a monthly peer-reviewed scientific journal of plant sciences, especially the areas of cell and molecular biology, genetics, development, and evolution.
 It is published by the American Society of Plant Biologists.
-The editor-in-chief is, Pablo Manavella (Institute for Mediterranean and Subtropical Horticulture (IHSM)) the immediate past editor-in-chief is Blake Meyers (Donald Danforth Plant Science Center).
-The journal was established in 1989, with Robert (Bob) Goldberg (University of California, Los Angeles) as founding editor-in-chief.
+The editor-in-chief appointed for a term of 2025 to 2029 is Pablo Manavella (Institute of Subtropical and Mediterranean Horticulture "La Mayora").
+The journal was established in 1989, with Robert (Bob) Goldberg (University of California, Los Angeles) as the founding editor-in-chief.

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 12.085.
+According to Clarivate, the journal has a 2024 impact factor of 11.6.

-In October 2009, The Plant Cell introduced Teaching Tools in Plant Biology, a new online feature consisting of materials to help instructors teach plant biology courses.
-Each topic includes a short essay introducing the topic, with suggested further reading, and a PowerPoint lecture with handouts.
+History

+The Plant Cell was established by the American Society of Plant Biologists in 1989 as a peer-reviewed journal focused on plant cellular and molecular biology.
+Planning for the journal began in the mid-1980s, and it was formally approved by the society in 1987.
+According to founding editor Robert B. Goldberg, the journal was created to provide a dedicated venue for mechanistic studies in plant biology during a period of rapid growth in molecular and genetic approaches.
+The first issue was published in January 1989.
+In October 2009, the journal introduced Teaching Tools in Plant Biology, an online educational resource to support instruction in plant biology courses.

 Editors

 The following people are or have been editors-in-chief: